-- 3.89 The SCR Audit and Standards Committee ensures that the LEP, MCA and SCR Mayor are operating in a legal, open and transparent way. - 3.90 In accordance with the Chartered Institute of Public Finance and Accountancy (CIPFA) guidance, the Committee provides a high-level focus on assurance and governance arrangements. - 3.91 The Audit and Standards Committee monitors the operation of the organisation.
-Their role is to ensure that the MCA is fulfilling its legal obligations, complies with statutory requirements, is managing risk effectively and has robust control measures in place for all devolved powers and funding.
-The Committee reviews and endorses all budgets and accounts, including those for the LEP, before they are finalised and presented to the MCA Board for approval, and identify any risks. - 3.92 Membership of the Audit and Standards Committee is politically balanced and consists of 8 elected Councillors (or their nominated substitute) from the four South Yorkshire local authorities and two independent members.

-3.93 The Audit and Standards Committee meets at least quarterly and reports into the MCA on both financial and non-financial performance.
+- 3.83 The SCR Audit and Standards Committee ensures that the LEP, MCA and SCR Mayor are operating in a legal, open and transparent way. - 3.84 In accordance with the Chartered Institute of Public Finance and Accountancy (CIPFA) guidance, the Committee provides a high-level focus on assurance and governance arrangements. - 3.85 The Audit and Standards Committee monitors the operation of the organisation.
+Their role is to ensure that the MCA is fulfilling its legal obligations, is managing risk effectively and has robust control measures in place.
+The Committee reviews and endorses all budgets and accounts, including those for the LEP, before they are finalised and presented to the MCA Board for approval, and identify any risks. - 3.86 Membership of the Audit and Standards Committee is politically balanced and consists of 8 elected Councillors (or their nominated substitute) from the four South Yorkshire local authorities and two independent members. - 3.87 The Audit and Standards Committee meets at least quarterly and reports into the MCA on both financial and non-financial performance.